worldmusic/worldmusic.github.io/call.md

 permalink: /call/
 ---

-You are invited to consider contributing to a new open world music textbook. *World Music Textbook* aims to assemble a collection of original writing and multimedia resources for use in the world music classroom while provide a public resource for other educational and research uses.
+You are invited to contribute to a new open world music textbook. *World Music Textbook* aims to assemble a collection of original writing and multimedia resources for use in musicology and ethnomusicology classrooms.
+We envision a resource that can also serve the public in other educational and research uses.

 ## Scope and style